suren-m/cw/labs/03_aks_cluster/01_create_your_own_aks_cluster_and_acr.md

     az aks update -n <aks-name> -g <aks-resource-group> --attach-acr <acr-name>
     ```

-> Now you can do your labs or practice k8s on your own cluster with your own private registry.
+> Now you can do your labs or practice k8s on your own cluster with your own private registry even after the completion of workshop.

 For instructions on connecting to ACR (instead of docker hub), see below